LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ERKStep_c_interface/User_supplied.rst

    ERKStep module.
-A recoverable failure error return from the *ARKRhsFn* is typically used to flag a value of the dependent variable :math:`y` that is "illegal" in some way (e.g., negative where only a nonnegative value is physically meaningful).
+A recoverable failure error return from the *ARKRhsFn* is typically used to flag a value of the dependent variable :math:`y` that is "illegal" in some way (e.g., negative where only a non-negative value is physically meaningful).
 If such a return is made, ERKStep will attempt to recover by reducing the step size in order to avoid this recoverable error return.
 There are some situations in which recovery is not possible even if the